cking0987/crk/meet.md

 ---
-layout: default
+layout: single
-author_profile: true
+title: meet
 ---

-# Who, me?
+## who, me?

 As you may have guessed from the URL, my name is Charles Richard King.
 I go by Chuck, Charlie, Charles, and Little Chicky.
 Pick your favorite.
 I use he/him pronouns.